Monotone Lagrangian Floer theory in smooth divisor complements: II: Fredholm theory of the Irreducible Components

 \subsection{The Divisor Component}

 Finally, we analyze the deformation theory of $u_{\rm D}$.
-Note that $u_{\rm D}$ is a map to the K\"ahler manifold ${\mathcal D}$.
+Note that $u_{\rm D}$ is a map to the symplectic manifold ${\mathcal D}$.
 So we firstly describe a Fredholm theory for the deformation of $u_{\rm D}$ as a map to ${\mathcal D}$.
 This is a standard task in Gromov-Witten theory.
-We have a Fredholm operator:
+We have a Fredholm operator

 To perform gluing analysis, we compare this Fredholm operator with another Fredholm operator associated to the map $U_{\rm D}$ in \eqref{U-D}.